 Also, Endurance International Group’s web presence arm — which is called, you guessed it, Endurance Web Presence — has been merged with the Web.com universe to form a new entity called “Newfold Digital.” (with thanks to the sharp-eyed reader who shared that with us)

 Here are some things you may want to try, if you are A) currently paying for website services from a company connected to the above (including sadly ConstantContact.com), and B) aren’t currently locked out of your site:

 - Consider moving.
 Seriously, do you want to give your money to people like this?
 See the top of my Resources page for some hosting ideas.
 Most of them offer to move your website and email for free if they can, making it SUPER easy to escape.
-You can also save money by taking advantage of signup pricing.
+You can also save money by taking advantage of signup specials around the holidays.